 Blood that is brown in color is old blood, according to Pregnancy Today.
 This is a good sign for women concerned about a miscarriage or other problems in the pregnancy.
 Serious problems are usually indicated by bright-red bleeding.
-Pregnant women who experience brown spotting accompanied by other symptoms such as clotting, a fever or brown spotting that turns to bright red should see a doctor as soon as possible.
+Pregnant women who experience brown spotting while pregnant accompanied by other symptoms such as clotting, a fever or brown spotting that turns to bright red should see a doctor as soon as possible.

 Brown spotting occurs most frequently during the first trimester.
 In fact, it can even occur before you know you are pregnant.
 Implantation bleeding, when the fertilized egg attaches to the uterine lining, is a common cause of brown spotting and usually occurs before a women even takes a pregnancy test.
 Brown spotting during the second trimester is not nearly as common.
 Brown spotting during the third trimester is a little more common, because it often signifies the loss of the mucus plug and the start of labor.